 If we really don’t have the time to write any notes, there’s always the good old-fashioned compliment.
 We can give these to anyone, strangers included (but don’t be creepy).
 People care about what they’re wearing and how they look.
 People are often insecure, worried, and stressed, and complimenting something that we genuinely appreciate about them could give them a pick-me-up to get them through the day.
 But that’s the catch: compliments must be genuine.
 Scrap the bumper-sticker sayings.
 There’s nothing worse than a sarcastic/half-hearted compliment, so choose your words wisely.

 6. Just Listen!

 We’ve smiled, we’ve held a few doors, and we’ve even thrown around a few compliments.
 And in most cases, each of those kind acts are a means to an end.
 But sometimes they aren’t, and if you find yourself shoulder to shoulder in the elevator with the person you just complimented (with 5 more floors to go), don’t shy away from a conversation.
-Give them a casual greeting and ask about their morning.
+Wish them a good morning and ask how they’re doing.
 People love talking about themselves, so listen to them.
 No one is naturally great at listening, so doing so might brighten their day.
 You might even make a new friend!